Affiliate links on Android Authority may earn us a commission. Learn more.

 It’s a disconcerting experience, to say the least, to be locked out of your own phone.
 Whether you forgot the password or bought a second-hand phone that arrived still locked from the last user, it can bring your day to a halt.
 But an Android phone can be unlocked in other ways.
 If you are concerned about being able to recover your phone in case you are locked out of it without your password, you should make sure you keep your phone signed into your Google account.
 This will allow you to unlock your phone from another Android device.
 Keep in mind that different phone manufacturers have different supplemental ways to unlock their phones.
 Let’s go over the various ways to unlock your Android phone in the absence of a password or PIN.

-To unlock your Android phone without a password, activate Smart Lock on your Android phone in the same Settings submenu where you set your screen lock.
+To unlock your Android phone without a password, activate Smart Lock on your device in the same Settings submenu where you set your screen lock.
 Then if you ever forget your password, you can just pick up the phone and it will unlock.

 JUMP TO KEY SECTIONS